MicrosoftDocs/fabric-docs/docs/data-factory/connector-oracle-cloud-storage-overview.md

 # Oracle Cloud Storage connector overview

-The Oracle Cloud Storage connector is supported in Data Factory for [!INCLUDE [product-name](../includes/product-name.md)] with the following capabilities.
+The Oracle Cloud Storage connector is supported in Azure Data Factory for [!INCLUDE [product-name](../includes/product-name.md)] with the following capabilities.

 ## Support in data pipelines